Alex Bregman Player Props: Astros vs. Athletics

 Alex Bregman At The Plate

-- Looking at the 49 games he has played this year, he's went deep in six of them (12.2%), and in 2.8% of his trips to the plate.
+- Looking at the 50 games he has played this year, he's homered in six of them (12.0%), and in 2.7% of his trips to the dish.

-- Bregman has an RBI in 17 of 49 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 36.0% of his games this season, Bregman has tallied at least one RBI.
+In five of those games (10.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.